humanitec-architecture/example-library/README.md

 # Contributing

+We appreciate your contributions!

+## Creating pull requests

+- Please fork this repo and submit a pull request to contribute new content or changes
+- Perform one logical change per pull request
+- Maintain a clean list of commits and squash them if necessary

+## Example usage in downstream sites

+All examples except the `resource-graph-patterns` are regularly transferred for display in the [Example Library](https://developer.humanitec.com/examples/) site for greater community reach.

+The Humanitec documentation team might choose to integrate selected examples into content pages of the [Humanitec developer docs](https://developer.humanitec.com/) to help illustrate specific concepts.

+By submitting a pull request, you agree to these types of use.

+The `main` branch is always used as the source.

+## Organize content

+Organize content using directories.
+Follow the directory structure of existing examples for correct processing in [downstream sites](#example-usage-in-downstream-sites).

 ## Content guidelines

 The goal of the example library is to **explain how** to achieve a goal, rather than provide a plethora of sample files for all possible variations.
 Examples should enable users to **understand and adapt**, rather than being ready to **copy and paste**.